vkakerbeck/tbp.monty/docs/future-work/motor-system-improvements/theory-for-decomposing-goals-into-subgoals.md

 ---
-title: Decompose Goals into Subgoals & Communicate
+title: Theory for Decomposing Goals into Subgoals
+description: Figure out how we can decompose higher-level goals into sub-goals and communicate them
+rfc: required
+estimated-scope: unknown
+improved-metric: goal-policy
+output-type: theory, publication
+skills: research, literature-review, neuroscience
+contributor: thousandbrainsproject
+status: scoping
 ---

+> [!NOTE]
-This will be most relevant when we begin implementing policies that change the state of the world, rather than just those that support efficient sensing and inference.
+> This will be most relevant when we begin implementing policies that change the state of the world, rather than just those that support efficient sensing and inference.
+We are still in the theory stage of this one and apprechiate input.

 One example task we imagine is setting a dinner table.
 At the higher level of the system, a learning module that models dinner-tables would receive the goal-state to have the table in the "set for eating" state.
 This might be a vision-based LM that can use it's direct motor-output to saccade around the scene, and infer whether the table is set, but cannot actually move objects.